Elec0/apex-challenge-tracker/README.md

 # Building
 Written in typescript because it is marginally acceptable over javascript.

-To compile and start a local (Python) webserver, run
+To compile and start a local webserver, run
 ```
 npm install
 npm run dev